angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 # When thing go wrong - responding to server errors

-When flushing you can also add a specific status, for example a  Ruby on Rails server often return 422 when there is a validation error letting us know that the user provided some invalid data.
+When flushing you can also add a specific status, for example, a  Ruby on Rails server often return 422 when there is a validation error letting us know that the user provided some invalid data.

 ```TypeScript
       service.save({